periczeljkosmederevo/Blazor_Custom_Input_Phone_Number_Component/README.md

 ### 📄 License
 This project is licensed under the **CC0-1.0** license (Public Domain).
 Feel free to use, modify, and distribute the code without any restrictions.

+## 📧 Contact

+If you have any questions, encounter issues, or need assistance with the component, feel free to reach out via email: **[periczeljkosmederevo@yahoo.com](mailto:periczeljkosmederevo@yahoo.com)**.